 - Identify and understand acute/emergent injuries and illnesses and demonstrate the ability to recognize, assess, and manage patients with acute/emergent injuries and illnesses and provide appropriate medical referral when applicable.

-- Identify and understand the theoretical foundations of therapeutic modalities and demonstrate the ability to plan, implement, evaluate, and document the efficacy of therapeutic modalities in the treatment of injuries to and illnesses of their patients.
+- Identify and understand the theoretical foundations of therapeutic modalities and demonstrate the ability to plan, implement, evaluate, and document the efficacy of therapeutic modalities in the treatment of injuries to and illnesses in the physically active.

-15. Assist local certified athletic trainers to (1) maintain or renew professional certification, (2) prevent outdated clinical practice, and (3) advance ones knowledge, skills and abilities by addressing pertinent issues related to the healthcare delivery of athletes and the physically active in our community as a Board of Certification Standards of Professional Practice; Board of Certification Approved Provider Program-Provider #P8379
+- Assist local certified athletic trainers to (1) maintain or renew professional certification, (2) prevent outdated clinical practice, and (3) advance ones knowledge, skills and abilities by addressing pertinent issues related to the healthcare delivery of athletes and the physically active in our community as a Board of Certification Standards of Professional Practice; Board of Certification Approved Provider Program-Provider #P8379